Darioc18/architecture-portfolio/README.md

 - #### Home Page

   - The home page of the website follows a minimalistic design, featuring only a name and a hero image.
 Upon clicking the name, a smooth transition occurs where the navigation bar appears, and the hero image gracefully disappears.
-This transition creates a seamless user experience, allowing the navigation bar to show up.
+This transition creates a seamless user experience, allowing the navigation menu to show up.
-  - Once the navigation bar is visible, a white canvas is revealed, providing a clean backdrop for the display of projects.
+  - Once the navigation menu is visible, a white canvas is revealed, providing a clean backdrop for the display of projects.
 By clicking on the _architecture_ option, the projects related to architecture will be showcased on this white canvas.
-This approach ensures a focused and uncluttered presentation, allowing visitors to explore your architectural projects without any distractions.
+This approach ensures a focused and uncluttered presentation, allowing visitors to explore architectural projects without any distractions.

     ![home age transition](assets/images/readme-files/homepage-transition.gif)

-- #### Navigation bar
+- #### Navigation menu

-  - Featured on all three pages, the full responsive navigation bar includes links to the Gallery (_architecture_), _info_, _contact_, and _home_ page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation menu includes links to the Gallery (_architecture_), _info_, _contact_, and _home_ page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button;
-  - For screens larger than 920px, the navigation bar is designed to have no solid background.
-This intentional choice allows the images to scroll freely without being obstructed by a solid header.
+  - For screens larger than 920px, the navigation bar is designed to have a solid background.
+This allows the images to scroll freely without being obstructed by a solid header.

     ![navbar transparent background](assets/images/readme-files/navbar-transparent.gif)

-  - On screens smaller than 920px, a white background is applied to the navigation bar.
-This adjustment is made to prevent any clashes between the scrolling images and the navigation bar items.
-However, on the home page, the navigation bar is intentionally designed withn no solid background.
+  - On screens smaller than 920px, a white background is applied to the navigation menu accross the whole width of the screen.
+This adjustment is made to prevent any clashes between the scrolling images and the navigation menu items.
+However, on the home page, the navigation bar is intentionally designed with no solid background.
 This decision ensures that the hero image can span the entire screen size, creating a visually impactful impression and allowing the image to be fully visible even on smaller screens.

     ![navbar solid background](assets/images/readme-files/navbar-solid.gif)